top of page

 2. Submitting your application to the local council

-3. Review by the council and, sometimes, neighbors
+3. Review by the council and, sometimes, neighbours

 4. Receiving the final decision – either approval or refusal